 Pilgrim Pete at Loftus Road

 The football hooligan is afflicted with what could be described as ‘combat envy’ – a sort of collective guilt for having not fought in the Second World War.
 Aware of the horrors that became his ancestors, the hooligan wishes to atone in some way, but not to the extent that he’ll join the actual army and put himself in any substantive danger.
-The sacrificial element of partaking in combat does not interest him.
-He considers only his reputation: that people might think he somehow isn’t up to the job of his forebears, that he’s not ‘hard’ enough.
+The sacrificial element intrinsic to combat does not interest him.
+He considers only his reputation: that people might think he somehow isn’t up to the job of his forebears, that he’s not ‘hard enough'.

 However, the thug does not aspire towards meting out random acts of violence upon disinterested parties.
 Instead, the mob – or ‘firm’ in football parlance – will simultaneously seek out pitched battles with complicit rival factions whilst also engaging the local constabulary with impertinent acts of antagonism.
 Indeed, if the police presence is significant enough, or sufficiently equipped, the respective firms may enter into coalition and direct their aggression solely towards the state apparatus.
 In this sense, the thug supporter sees himself more as some sort of fifth columnist.
 The role being played is not one of an occupying force – even when brawling at home – but of insurgent, guerrilla, or terrorist.